George Spalatin: Biography

 Burkhardt was born at Spalt (from which he took the Latinized name "Spalatinus"), near Nuremberg, where his father was a tanner.
 He went to Nuremberg for his education when he was thirteen years of age, and soon afterward to the University of Erfurt, he received his bachelor's degree in 1499.
 There he attracted the notice of Nikolaus Marschalk, the university's most influential professor, who made Spalatin his amanuensis and took him to the new University of Wittenberg in 1502.
 There he lived in quarters on the Schlossplatz just east of Schlosskirche, Wittenberg.

 In 1505 Spalatin returned to Erfurt to study jurisprudence.
 He was recommended to Conrad Mutianus and was welcomed by the German humanists of whom Mutianus was chief.
 His friend acquired a post for him as a teacher of novices in the monastery at Georgenthal, and in 1508 he was ordained priest by Bishop Johann von Laasphe, who had ordained Martin Luther.
-In 1509 Mutianus recommended him to Frederick III the Wise, the Elector of Saxony, who sent him back to Wittenburg in 1511 to act as tutor to his nephews, including the future elector John Frederick.
+In 1509 Mutianus recommended him to Frederick III the Wise, the Elector of Saxony, who sent him back to Wittenberg in 1511 to act as tutor to his nephews, including the future elector John Frederick.

 Spalatin speedily gained Frederick's confidence and was rewarded with a canon's stall in Altenburg.
 In 1512 the elector made him his librarian.
 He was also promoted to be court chaplain and secretary and took charge of all the elector's private and public correspondence.
 His solid scholarship, and especially his unusual mastery of Greek, made him indispensable to the Saxon court.